jacobkap/crimebythenumbers/docs/reshaping.md

 sqf <- read_excel("data/sqf-2019.xlsx")
 ```

 The first thing we want to do when loading in a new data set to R is to look at it.
 We can do this a few different ways, including using `View()` which opens up an Excel-like tab where we can scroll through the data, and through `head()` which prints the first 6 rows of every column to the console.
 The `readxl` package converts the data into a "tibble" which is essentially a modified data.frame.
-One of the modifications is that is doesn't print out every single column when we use `head()` to view the first 6 rows of each column.
+One of the modifications is that it doesn't print out every single column when we use `head()` to view the first 6 rows of each column.
 That's because tibble's don't want to print large amounts of text to the console.

-Normally we'd use `head()` to look at the data, but as there are dozens of columns of this data, I don't want to print out the first six rows of every column to the console as it will take up a lot of space in the book.
+Normally we'd use `head()` to look at the data, but as there are dozens of columns in this data, I don't want to print out the first six rows of every column to the console as it will take up a lot of space in the book.
 If this were real data you were working on, you would use `head()` or `View()` to look at the data.
 Instead, here we'll use `names()` to see what columns are in the data.
 Let's also use `nrow()` to see how many rows of data we have.

 ```r